-Together We Rise tells the powerful story of a diverse group of students - Christian, Muslim and traditional African faiths - overcoming cultural expectations with bicycles.
+Together We Rise tells the powerful story of a diverse group of students - Christian, Muslim and traditional African faiths - rising above cultural barriers with bicycles.
 The campaign anchored World Bicycle Relief’s year-end fundraising efforts online, in print and with a series of donor events in New York, Chicago and San Francisco.
 The campaign surpassed the organizations aggressive revenue goals while sharing a new, important story of unity in times of global discord.

-When I learned about these students in Eldoret, Kenya building cultural bridges with bicycles I advocated to share their story as part of World Bicycle Relief's largest global revenue generating campaign.
+When I learned about the students in Eldoret, Kenya building bridges with bicycles I advocated to share their story as part of World Bicycle Relief's largest global revenue generating campaign.
 There were risks.
-This was not our central message.
-We had never addressed religion in our work.
+We had not previously addressed religion in our work.
 And the political landscape in our target markets was shaky, to say the least.
 After spending time with these students in their homes and classrooms it was clear that their powerful voices and important message would resonate with our audience - standing out amidst the noise of the holiday giving season.
 As with all of WBRs campaigns, I worked with our field team to coordinate and oversee filming as well as the production of the campaign videos, visuals, website, emails, print materials, press, social media and partner outreach.
 Additionally, I built a virtual reality riding experience for guests to enjoy at our campaign events and shared personal stories from the field at a VIP reception for donors.

 “This is what it’s all about.” - Moonfire Media, Charleston, West Virginia

 “Perfect.
 Just Perfect.” - Ben Bellinson, Ashland, Oregon